 Eaves Flashing: An additional layer of roofing material applied at the eaves to help prevent damage from water backup.

 Estimate: A general estimate of the cost to perform a roofing job from start to finish.
 This generally includes materials, labor, and a profit margin.
-This should be a rough estimate of what the job will cost, but should be accurate.
+It’s a rough estimate of what the job will cost, but should be accurate.

-Estimates allow homeowners to consider multiple bids.
-Roofr allows you to offer free estimates for homeowners in minutes with our Instant Estimator.
+Estimates allow homeowners to quickly consider multiple bids.
+Roofr helps you offer free, accurate estimates for homeowners in minutes with our Instant Estimator.

 Exposed Nail Method: Application of roll roofing where all nails are driven into the cemented, overlapping course of roofing.
 Nails are exposed to the weather.